duskjet/aspnetcore-json-rpc/README.md

-`3000` | Information | A JSON-RPC request processed as notification `3010` | Information | A JSON-RPC request processed with result `3020` | Information | A JSON-RPC request processed with error `4000` | Trace | A JSON-RPC request accepted for processing as a single item `4010` | Trace | A JSON-RPC request accepted for processing as a batch
+`3000` | Information | A JSON-RPC request processed as notification `3010` | Information | A JSON-RPC request processed with result `3020` | Information | A JSON-RPC request processed with error `4000` | Debug | A JSON-RPC request accepted for processing as a single item `4010` | Debug | A JSON-RPC request accepted for processing as a batch

 ### Samples